Solomon: Relationship with Queen of Sheba

 An Ethiopian account from the 14th century (Kebra Nagast) maintains that the Queen of Sheba had sexual relations with King Solomon and gave birth beside the Mai Bella stream in the province of Hamasien, Eritrea.
 The Ethiopian tradition has a detailed account of the affair.
 The child was a son who became Menelik I, King of Axum, and founded a dynasty that would reign as the Jewish, then Christian, Empire of Ethiopia which lasted 2900 years until Haile Selassie was overthrown in 1974.
-Menelik was said to be a practicing Jew who was given a replica of the Ark of the Covenant by King Solomon; and, moreover, that the original Ark was switched and went to Axum with him and his mother, and is still there, guarded by a single dedicated priest.
+Menelik was said to be a practicing Jew who was given a replica of the Ark of the Covenant by King Solomon; moreover, that the original Ark was switched and went to Axum with him and his mother, and is still there, guarded by a single dedicated priest.

-The claim of such a lineage and of possession of the Ark was an important source of legitimacy and prestige for the Ethiopian monarchy through the centuries, and had important and lasting effects on Ethiopian culture.
+The claim to such a lineage and to possession of the Ark was an important source of legitimacy and prestige for the Ethiopian monarchy throughout the centuries and had important and lasting effects on Ethiopian culture.
 The Ethiopian government and church deny all requests to view the alleged ark.
 (Note: Recent History Channel promotional production about Indiana Jones's positive impact on archaeology (released mid-May 2008, the week before the 22 May 2008 US release of Indiana Jones and the Kingdom of the Crystal Skull); History Channel producers were shown interviewing the guardian priest, and expert discussions about the Ark were part of the fare.)

 Some classical-era Rabbis, attacking Solomon's moral character, have claimed instead that the child was an ancestor of Nebuchadnezzar II, who destroyed Solomon's temple some 300 years later.